11 Things No One Tells You About Starting A Blog That You Need To Know

 But we don’t want you to think that starting a blog is all glitz and glamour, it’s not.

-Building a successful blog is essentially building a successful business from the bottom up.
-Don’t be fooled by how easy some people make it seem.
-To start a blog and make it successful is no easy feat.
+Starting a blog is essentially building your own business from the bottom up.
 We love those articles that are like ‘I made $5,000 a month in my first month of blogging!’
-Because honestly, that isn’t going to happen to a good 99% of blogs.
-It’s very rare.
+Because honestly, that isn’t going to happen to a good 99% of blogs, it’s very rare.
 Will you make an income on your blog?
 You totally can, but it takes time.